MicrosoftDocs/azure-dev-docs/articles/python/howto-access-blob-storage-using-key-vault-with-python.md

   * azure-keyvault-keys `pip install azure-keyvault-secrets`

 ## 1. Configure your environment
-This quickstart assumes the following Azure Resources have **already been provisioned**:
+This article assumes the following Azure Resources have **already been provisioned**:

 * Azure Active Directory (Azure AD), sign-up or learn more about [Azure AD](/azure/active-directory/fundamentals/sign-up-organization)
 * Azure Storage Account, to create a new Storage Account you can use the [Azure portal](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal), [Azure PowerShell](/azure/storage/common/storage-quickstart-create-account?tabs=azure-powershell), or [Azure CLI](/azure/storage/common/storage-quickstart-create-account?tabs=azure-cli)